MicrosoftDocs/power-pages-docs/power-pages-docs/configure/github-copilot-chat.md

   - ai-gen-desc
 ---

-# Use Copilot for Power Pages (@powerpages) participant within GitHub Copilot Chat (preview)
+# Use Copilot for Power Pages (@powerpages) participant within GitHub Copilot Chat for Visual Studio Code (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The GitHub Copilot Chat architecture enables Visual Studio Code (VS Code) extensions to integrate their tools seamlessly with the GitHub Copilot Chat experience.
+The [GitHub Copilot Chat for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) architecture enables Visual Studio Code (VS Code) extensions to integrate their tools seamlessly with the GitHub Copilot Chat experience.
 This integration is achieved by creating chat extensions that use the GitHub Copilot Chat extension API, adding a Chat participant to the VS Code environment.

 This feature allows @powerpages to be a participant in the Power Platform Tools VS Code extension.
 Users can now utilize the @powerpages participant within GitHub Copilot chat to receive Power Pages-specific coding assistance without leaving their current work context.
 This integration ensures that users can make the most out of both Copilot environments.